ssube/isolex/docs/workflow.md

 # Workflow

-This document describes the issue and merge workflow for the isolex project.
+This guide describes the issue and merge workflow for the isolex project.

 - [Workflow](#workflow)
   - [Branches](#branches)